AmoebeLabs/material3-themes-manual/docs/using/compatibility.md

 ###:material-home-floor-3: Theme mode compatible custom cards

-If the custom card is already fully compatible with dark and light theme modes, then, as with Home Assistant itself and the built-in cards, I wouldn't expect any problems with the HA M3 themes, unless the custom card requires its own dedicated theme.
+If the custom card is already fully compatible with dark and light theme modes, then, as with Home Assistant itself and the built-in cards, I wouldn't expect any problems with the HAM3 themes, unless the custom card requires its own dedicated theme.

 ###:material-home-floor-3: Any other case...